ryantd42/NY-Legislative-Git/2023/S1040B-2023/bill.md

- of teachers, school administrators, other school personnel, students and visitors on school property[, including  a]  AND  AT  school  [function, including  the  appropriate range of  disciplinary measures which may be
+ of teachers, school administrators, other school personnel, students and visitors on school property[, including  a]  AND  AT  school  [function, including  the  appropriate range of  disciplinary measures which may be imposed for violation of such code, and the roles of teachers,  adminis- trators,  other  school  personnel, the board of education and parents;] FUNCTIONS.
- S. 1040--A  3

- imposed for violation of such code, and the roles of teachers,  adminis- trators,  other  school  personnel, the board of education and parents;] FUNCTIONS.
   b.
 DISCIPLINARY MEASURES AND STRATEGIES.
 PROVISIONS  DETAILING  DISCI- PLINARY MEASURES SHALL:
-  (I) BE AGE-APPROPRIATE, GRADUATED, AND PROPORTIONATE TO RESPOND TO ANY VIOLATION OF THE CODE OF CONDUCT BEFORE IMPOSING A  REMOVAL  OR  SUSPEN- SION,  UNLESS THE CONDUCT FALLS UNDER AN EXCEPTION TO THE PROHIBITION OF SUSPENSION DESCRIBED IN PARAGRAPH C OF THIS SUBDIVISION, AND THE  BUILD- ING  ADMINISTRATOR  SHALL  CONSULT  WITH  A SCHOOL PSYCHOLOGIST OR OTHER MENTAL HEALTH PROFESSIONAL, WHERE AVAILABLE, TO DETERMINE AGE  APPROPRI- ATE  SUPPORTS  AND INTERVENTIONS FOR THE STUDENT FOR REMOVAL, DETENTION, OR SUSPENSION;
+  (I) BE AGE-APPROPRIATE, GRADUATED, AND PROPORTIONATE TO RESPOND TO ANY VIOLATION  OF  THE  CODE OF CONDUCT BEFORE IMPOSING A REMOVAL OR SUSPEN- SION, THE BUILDING ADMINISTRATOR SHALL CONSULT WITH  A  SCHOOL  PSYCHOL- OGIST  OR OTHER MENTAL HEALTH PROFESSIONAL, TO DETERMINE AGE-APPROPRIATE SUPPORTS AND INTERVENTIONS FOR THE STUDENT FOR  REMOVAL,  DETENTION,  OR SUSPENSION;
-  (II) CONSIDER THE STUDENT AS  A  WHOLE  INCLUDING  LIFE  INSIDE  AND OUTSIDE  OF  SCHOOL  THAT  MAY  IMPACT BEHAVIOR SUCH AS FOOD INSECURITY, HOMELESSNESS, BULLYING, LACK OF SCHOOL SUPPLIES, ABUSE, HYGIENE  ACCESS, AND OTHER ISSUES THAT MAY OCCUR IN OR OUT OF SCHOOL;
+  (II)  CONSIDER  THE STUDENT'S WHOLE CIRCUMSTANCES FROM A HOLISTIC LENS INCLUDING LIFE  INSIDE AND OUTSIDE OF SCHOOL THAT  MAY  IMPACT  BEHAVIOR INCLUDING  BUT  NOT  LIMITED TO FOOD INSECURITY, HOMELESSNESS, BULLYING, LACK OF SCHOOL SUPPLIES, ABUSE, HYGIENE ACCESS, AND  OTHER  ISSUES  THAT MAY OCCUR IN OR OUT OF SCHOOL;
   (III)  UTILIZE MULTI-TIERED SYSTEMS OF SUPPORT AND POSITIVE BEHAVIORAL INTERVENTIONS, INCLUDING:
-  (1) USE THE LEAST SEVERE ACTION NECESSARY TO RESPOND TO ANY  VIOLATION OF THE CODE OF CONDUCT BEFORE IMPOSING A REMOVAL OR SUSPENSION; AND (2)  SCHOOLS  MAY  ALSO  UTILIZE  RESTORATIVE  PRACTICES,  SOCIAL  AND EMOTIONAL LEARNING, THERAPEUTIC CRISIS INTERVENTIONS, COUNSELING, DE-ES- CALATION, COLLABORATIVE PROBLEM-SOLVING, CONFLICT  MEDIATION  OR  RESOL- UTION  STRATEGIES, ENGAGEMENT WITH FAMILIES, CLASS MEETINGS, FACILITATED CIRCLES, CONFERENCES, PEER MEDIATION, AND OTHER INTERVENTIONS;
+  (1) USE OF THE  LEAST  SEVERE  ACTION  NECESSARY  TO  RESPOND  TO  ANY VIOLATION  OF  THE  CODE OF CONDUCT BEFORE IMPOSING A REMOVAL OR SUSPEN- SION; AND
+  (2) RESTORATIVE PRACTICES, SOCIAL AND EMOTIONAL LEARNING,  THERAPEUTIC CRISIS  INTERVENTIONS, COUNSELING, DE-ESCALATION, COLLABORATIVE PROBLEM- SOLVING, CONFLICT MEDIATION OR RESOLUTION  STRATEGIES,  ENGAGEMENT  WITH FAMILIES,  CLASS  MEETINGS, FACILITATED CIRCLES, CONFERENCES, PEER MEDI- ATION, AND OTHER INTERVENTIONS;
-  (IV) ENSURE ANY DISCIPLINARY STRATEGIES USED  SHALL  PROVIDE  STUDENTS WITH  THE  OPPORTUNITY TO HOLD THEMSELVES ACCOUNTABLE FOR THEIR BEHAVIOR AND REPAIR ANY HARM, THIS MAY INCLUDE  STRATEGIES  TO  BUILD  COMMUNITY, STRENGTHEN  RELATIONSHIPS,  AND  ALLOW  STUDENTS  TO REMEDY HARM THROUGH COMMUNITY SERVICE WITH CONSENT OF THEIR PARENTS OR PERSONS  IN  PARENTAL RELATIONS.
+  (IV) ENSURE ANY DISCIPLINARY STRATEGIES USED  SHALL  PROVIDE  STUDENTS WITH  THE  OPPORTUNITY TO HOLD THEMSELVES ACCOUNTABLE FOR THEIR BEHAVIOR AND REPAIR ANY HARM, WHICH MAY INCLUDE STRATEGIES  TO  BUILD  COMMUNITY, STRENGTHEN  RELATIONSHIPS, ENGAGE IN RESTORATIVE PRACTICES; AND ALLOWING STUDENTS THE OPPORTUNITY TO REMEDY HARM THROUGH COMMUNITY  SERVICE  WITH CONSENT OF THEIR PARENTS OR PERSONS IN PARENTAL RELATIONS.
   C.  SUSPENSION  PROVISIONS.
 PROVISIONS  DETAILING  SCHOOL SUSPENSIONS
  SHALL:
-  (I) PROHIBIT THE SUSPENSION OF STUDENTS  IN  PRE-KINDERGARTEN  THROUGH GRADE  THREE,  UNLESS  THE  STUDENT'S  CONDUCT FALLS UNDER AN EXCEPTION, SUSPENSIONS SHALL BE NO MORE THAN FIVE  DAYS,  REQUIRING  SUPERINTENDENT APPROVAL  PRIOR  TO  SUSPENSION,  EXCEPTIONS TO PRE-KINDERGARTEN THROUGH GRADE THREE SUSPENSION PROHIBITION ARE AS FOLLOWS:
-  (1) THE STUDENT'S CONDUCT CAUSED INTENTIONAL HARM TO THEMSELVES, OTHER STUDENTS, OR STAFF;
-  (2) THE STUDENT'S CONDUCT FALLS UNDER AN EXCEPTION TO  PROHIBITION  OF SUSPENSION PURSUANT TO SUBPARAGRAPH (IX) OF THIS PARAGRAPH;
-  (3)  THE  STUDENT'S  CONDUCT  PUTS THE HEALTH AND SAFETY OF THE SCHOOL COMMUNITY AT RISK AS DETERMINED BY THE SCHOOL  ADMINISTRATOR,  UTILIZING THE GUIDANCE DEVELOPED BY THE COMMISSIONER; AND
-  (4) SUSPENSION IS NECESSARY TO COMPLY WITH APPLICABLE FEDERAL LAWS;
-  (II)  PROHIBIT  SUSPENSIONS  FOR  INITIAL ACTS OF DISOBEDIENCE, EXCEPT WHEN THE BEHAVIOR RISES TO A LEVEL OF CONDUCT DESCRIBED IN EXCEPTIONS TO PROHIBITION OF SUSPENSION PURSUANT TO SUBPARAGRAPH (IX)  OF  THIS  PARA- GRAPH.
-"ACTS OF DISOBEDIENCE" SHALL MEAN DISRUPTIVE, INSUBORDINATE, OR ROWDY BEHAVIOR, INCLUDING BEHAVIORS SUCH AS THE USE OF FOUL OR  INAPPRO- PRIATE LANGUAGE, GESTURES, COMMENTS, OR REFUSAL TO FOLLOW DIRECTIONS;
+  (I) PROHIBIT THE SUSPENSION OF STUDENTS  IN  PRE-KINDERGARTEN  THROUGH GRADE THREE, EXCEPT IF A SUSPENSION IS NECESSARY TO COMPLY WITH APPLICA- BLE  FEDERAL  LAWS,  INCLUDING THE GUN FREE SCHOOL ACT 20 U.S.C.
+7961 ET AL. IN THE EVENT A STUDENT IN GRADES  PRE-K  THROUGH  THREE  ENGAGES  IN BEHAVIOR THAT WOULD OTHERWISE GIVE RISE TO CONSIDERATION OF A SUSPENSION WERE  THEY  IN GRADES FOUR AND ABOVE, SCHOOLS SHALL MAKE USE OF POSITIVE BEHAVIORAL SUPPORTS, AND ALL OTHER NECESSARY SERVICES AND INTERVENTIONS, INCLUDING BUT NOT LIMITED TO FUNCTIONAL BEHAVIOR ASSESSMENTS AND  BEHAV- IOR  INTERVENTION  PLANS,  THAT MAY BE IMPLEMENTED TO PREVENT THE RECUR- RENCE OF THE STUDENT'S BEHAVIORS;
+  (II) PROHIBIT SUSPENSIONS FOR ACTS OF DISOBEDIENCE;
   (III) PROHIBIT SUSPENSIONS TO RESPOND TO TARDINESS, UNEXCUSED  ABSENCE FROM  CLASS  OR SCHOOL, LEAVING SCHOOL WITHOUT PERMISSION, AND VIOLATION OF SCHOOL DRESS CODE;
- S. 1040--A  4
+ S. 1040--B  4

   (IV) REQUIRE SCHOOLS TO MAKE A GOOD FAITH  EFFORT  TO  MEET  WITH  THE PARENTS  TO  DEVELOP AND IMPLEMENT INTERVENTIONS AND A RE-ENTRY PLAN FOR ALL SCHOOL SUSPENSIONS, THIS INCLUDES MAKING SEVERAL ATTEMPTS TO CONTACT THE PARENT, PROVIDE REMOTE OPTIONS TO PARENTS, AND CONSIDER THE PARENT'S SCHEDULE;
-  (V) PROVIDE THAT SUSPENSIONS MAY BE INVOKED FOR BEHAVIOR THAT DOES NOT FALL  UNDER  AN  EXCEPTION TO PROHIBITION OF SUSPENSION PURSUANT TO THIS SUBDIVISION IF IT IS DETERMINED THAT IT IS THE ONLY AVAILABLE REMEDY  TO PREVENT  REOCCURRENCE  AND  THAT  PRIOR AVAILABLE INTERVENTIONS HAVE NOT BEEN EFFECTIVE;
-  (VI) PROVIDE FOR THE REMOVAL FROM THE CLASSROOM AND FROM SCHOOL  PROP- ERTY,  INCLUDING  A  SCHOOL  FUNCTION, OF STUDENTS AND OTHER PERSONS WHO VIOLATE THE CODE OF CONDUCT;
+  (V) PROVIDE FOR THE REMOVAL FROM THE CLASSROOM AND FROM SCHOOL PROPER- TY,  INCLUDING  A  SCHOOL  FUNCTION,  OF  STUDENTS AND OTHER PERSONS WHO VIOLATE THE CODE OF CONDUCT;
-  (VII) PROVIDE FOR DETENTION, SUSPENSION AND REMOVAL FROM THE CLASSROOM OF STUDENTS, CONSISTENT WITH SECTION THIRTY-TWO HUNDRED FOURTEEN OF THIS CHAPTER AND OTHER APPLICABLE FEDERAL, STATE AND LOCAL LAWS;
+  (VI) PROVIDE FOR DETENTION, SUSPENSION AND REMOVAL FROM THE  CLASSROOM OF STUDENTS, CONSISTENT WITH SECTION THIRTY-TWO HUNDRED FOURTEEN OF THIS CHAPTER AND OTHER APPLICABLE FEDERAL, STATE AND LOCAL LAWS;
-  (VIII) ESTABLISH  DISCIPLINARY  MEASURES  TO  BE  TAKEN  IN  INCIDENTS INVOLVING  THE  POSSESSION  OR USE OF ILLEGAL SUBSTANCES OR WEAPONS, THE USE OF PHYSICAL FORCE, VANDALISM, VIOLATION OF ANOTHER  STUDENT'S  CIVIL RIGHTS AND THREATS OF VIOLENCE;
+  (VII) ESTABLISH DISCIPLINARY MEASURES TO BE TAKEN IN INCIDENTS INVOLV- ING  THE  POSSESSION OR USE OF ILLEGAL SUBSTANCES OR WEAPONS, THE USE OF PHYSICAL FORCE, VANDALISM, VIOLATION OF ANOTHER STUDENT'S  CIVIL  RIGHTS AND THREATS OF VIOLENCE;
-  (IX)  INCLUDE EXCEPTIONS TO ALL PROHIBITIONS OR LIMITATIONS OF SUSPEN- SION DESCRIBED IN THIS SECTION  WHICH  SHALL  ONLY  INCLUDE  CONDUCT  AS
+  (VIII)  INCLUDE  EXCEPTIONS  TO  ALL  PROHIBITIONS  OR  LIMITATIONS OF SUSPENSION DESCRIBED IN THIS SECTION WHICH SHALL ONLY INCLUDE CONDUCT AS
  FOLLOWS:
-  (1) CONDUCT WHICH CAUSES A SERIOUS DISRUPTION THAT CANNOT BE ADDRESSED THROUGH  OTHER  MEANS, AND SEVERAL OTHER GRADUATED DISCIPLINARY MEASURES HAVE ALREADY BEEN ATTEMPTED;
-  (2) CONDUCT WHICH CAUSES DAMAGE OR INJURY TO SCHOOL PROPERTY;
-  (3) POSSESSION OR DISTRIBUTION OF TOBACCO,  ALCOHOL,  DRUGS  OR  OTHER ILLEGAL SUBSTANCES;
+  (1) SALE OR DISTRIBUTION OF TOBACCO, ALCOHOL, DRUGS OR  OTHER  ILLEGAL SUBSTANCES;
-  (4)  CONDUCT  WHICH  IS  OF  A VIOLENT OR SEXUAL NATURE THAT ENDANGERS OTHERS;
-  (5) USE OF THREATS, INTIMIDATION, HARASSMENT  OR  COERCION  AGAINST  A STUDENT  OR A SCHOOL EMPLOYEE, INCLUDING ACTS PROHIBITED PURSUANT TO THE DIGNITY FOR ALL STUDENTS ACT IN SECTION TWELVE OF THIS CHAPTER;
-  (6) ASSAULT OF A SCHOOL EMPLOYEE OR ANOTHER STUDENT;
-  (7) INTENTIONAL ATTEMPTS, BY  WORD  OR  CONDUCT,  TO  PLACE  A  SCHOOL EMPLOYEE OR ANOTHER STUDENT IN FEAR OF IMMINENT SERIOUS PHYSICAL INJURY;
- OR
+  (2)  CONDUCT  THAT WAS INTENDED AND  RESULTED IN SERIOUS BODILY INJURY UPON ANOTHER PERSON WHILE AT SCHOOL, ON SCHOOL PREMISES, OR AT A  SCHOOL FUNCTION;
+  (3)  PHYSICAL  SEXUAL  ASSAULT  AND/OR  FORCING ANOTHER TO ENGAGE IN A SEXUAL ACTIVITY WHILE AT SCHOOL, ON SCHOOL  PREMISES,  OR  AT  A  SCHOOL FUNCTION; OR
-  (8) IS NECESSARY TO COMPLY WITH APPLICABLE FEDERAL LAWS.
+  (4) IS NECESSARY TO COMPLY WITH APPLICABLE FEDERAL LAWS.
   D.  CODE  OF  CONDUCT  AND DISCIPLINARY PROCEDURES.
 SCHOOL AUTHORITIES SHALL ESTABLISH:
   (I) standards and procedures to assure security and safety of students